SpecFlowOSS/SpecFlowWiki/Troubleshooting-Visual-Studio-Integration.md

 The Visual Studio Test Adapter cache may also get corrupted, causing tests to not be displayed.
 If this happens, try clearing your cache as follows:

 1. Close all Visual Studio instances
-2. Navigate to your `%TEMP%\VisualStudioTestExplorerExtensions\` folder and delete any sub-folders related to SpecFlow/SpecRun.
+2. Navigate to your `%TEMP%\VisualStudioTestExplorerExtensions\` folder and delete any sub-folders related to SpecFlow/SpecRun, i.e. that have "SpecFlow" or "SpecRun" in their name.
 3. Reopen your solution and ensure that it builds.

 ### Unable to find plugin in the plugin search path: SpecRun` when saving / generating feature files